What You Need to Know About Forest Firefighter

 Below is a list of the median annual salaries for Forest Firefighters in different U.S. states.

 What Tools do Forest Firefighters Use?

 Below is a list of the types of tools and technologies that Forest Firefighters may use on a daily basis:

 - Email software

 - Fire incident reporting systems

-How Long Does it Take to Become a Forest Firefighter?
+How do I Become a Forest Firefighter?

 More about our data sources and methodologies.